2. The route

 The stony ground

-the path ascends to the green scrub on the right
+the trail goes up to the green scrub on the right

-the path ascends to the green scrub on the right
+the trail goes up to the green scrub on the right

 Reaching the right bush, we are about 2740m.
-The trail climbs to the left in the direction of the maximum slope, and this is the second section where you will have to struggle, because the slope is quite steep and there are a few yellow bolts quite far apart and practically nonexistent trail marks.
+The trail climbs to the left in the direction of the maximum incline, and this is the second section where you will have to struggle, because the slope is quite steep and there are a few yellow bolts quite far apart and trail marks practically nonexistent.

 Either you follow the GPX track on your cell phone, or you make up your own route having the goal of climbing as high as possible, along the vertical.